• Skip to primary navigation

 Layout map of the Hilton Garden Inn Kauai.

-aerial view of a beach and buildings
+Aerial view of a beach and buildings at My Hilton Stay on Kauai's Wailua Bay

 The rock ponds are visible in this photo.